 Highways and Public Transport

-Mississippi is somewhat behind the times in regards to public transportation.
-Consisting only of city bus services, Mississippi is sorely lacking since there are no light rails, trams or commuter trains available.
+Mississippi is somewhat behind the times in regard to public transportation.
+Consisting only of city bus services, Mississippi is sorely lacking since there are no light rails, trams, or commuter trains available.
 State funds simply cannot afford it.